-- 1) An invoice that includes a list of actual expenses incurred during the billing period, up to any budget rate caps.
+- An invoice that includes a list of actual expenses incurred during the billing period, up to any budget rate caps.
 The Contractor may only bill the lower of actual rates or budget rate caps.
 Backup documentation is required at the time of invoice submittal.
-Unless otherwise specified in Exhibit B or the invoice template, the invoice must include the following: - a) Agreement number (and work authorization number, if applicable); - b) Date prepared; - c) Contractor's Federal tax ID number; - d) Billing period; - e) Contractor's actual labor expenditures, including hourly unloaded labor rates by individual name and classification, hours worked, and benefits (fully loaded rates may only be used if they are included in the Agreement budget); - f) Non-labor expenses, including fringe benefits, indirect overhead, and general/administrative expenses; - g) Operating expenses, including travel, equipment, materials, and other; - By budget line item (cost component) category, the budgeted amount, amount billed to date, currently billed amount, balance of funds, and (if applicable) work authorization tasks for which expenditures are made; - i) Match fund expenditures (if applicable); - j) Receipts for travel (including departure and return times), equipment, materials, and miscellaneous; and - k) Subcontractor invoices that include all items above, for correspondence with the budget (e.g., if the budget lists hourly labor rates, the subcontractor's invoice should include hourly labor rates). - 2) A progress report that documents evidence of progress, as described in the Scope of Work. - 3) Deliverables prepared by the Contractor during the invoicing period, as described in the Scope of Work.
+Unless otherwise specified in Exhibit B or the invoice template, the invoice must include the following: - h) Agreement number (and work authorization number, if applicable); - i) Date prepared; - j) Contractor's Federal tax ID number; - k) Billing period; - Contractor's actual labor expenditures, including hourly unloaded labor rates by individual name and classification, hours worked, and benefits (fully loaded rates may only be used if they are included in the Agreement budget); - m) Non-labor expenses, including fringe benefits, indirect overhead, and general/administrative expenses; - n) Operating expenses, including travel, equipment, materials, and other; - By budget line item (cost component) category, the budgeted amount, amount billed to date, currently billed amount, balance of funds, and (if applicable) work authorization tasks for which expenditures are made; - p) Match fund expenditures (if applicable); - q) Receipts for travel (including departure and return times), equipment, materials, and miscellaneous; and - r) Subcontractor invoices that include all items above, for correspondence with the budget (e.g., if the budget lists hourly labor rates, the subcontractor's invoice should include hourly labor rates). - 2) A progress report that documents evidence of progress, as described in the Scope of Work.